ppy/osu-wiki/news/2017-07-22-beatmap-spotlight-june-2017.md

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/illusion-of-inflict.jpg)](https://osu.ppy.sh/s/529574)

 This time, **[Reba](https://osu.ppy.sh/u/3087654)** is bringing us an almost perfectly structured beatmap in every aspect as well as seven guest difficulties.
 Although the BPM is not really high, you can find challenging patterns such as jacks, long notes, chordstreams and more, specially in **[Critical_Star](https://osu.ppy.sh/u/3793196)**'s.

 Talking about the hardest map in the set, it has everything mentioned before but way more dense than all the other diffculties as well as a few noticeable Slider Velocity changes at the last section of the map.
-Highly recommended to play since it has difficulties for every type of player, going from 1 star to almost 6 and a half.
+It has every kind of difficulties, going from 1 star to almost 6 and a half so it's recommended to play to anyone.

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/exit-this-earth-atomosphere.jpg)](https://osu.ppy.sh/s/575053)